Chuck Negron: Career

-Negron wrote his autobiography, Three Dog Nightmare (1999), in which he describes his life as a high school athlete and a member of a successful rock band.
-He writes about his descent into drug abuse and attributes his recovery from heroin addiction to his turning to God in desperation after dropping out from more than thirty drug treatment facilities.
+He wrote his autobiography, Three Dog Nightmare (1999), in which he described his life as a high school athlete and a member of a successful rock band.
+He wrote about his descent into drug abuse and attributes his recovery from heroin addiction to his turning to God in desperation after dropping out from more than thirty drug treatment facilities.
 A revised edition with several new chapters was released in 2008 and an updated version was released in 2018.

-Personal life
+Personal life and death

-In 2006, Negron was featured in an episode of the A&E reality show Intervention about his son, Chuckie, and grandson, Noah.
+In 2006, Negron was featured in an episode of the A&E documentary television series Intervention about his son, Chuckie, and grandson, Noah.

-Negron has been married four times.
+Negron was married four times.
 He married Paula Louise Ann Goetten in 1970 and they divorced in 1973.
 Together they had a daughter, Shaunti Negron-Levick.
-In 1976, he married Julia Densmore, the former wife of The Doors drummer John Densmore.
+In 1976, he married Julia Densmore, ex-wife of The Doors drummer John Densmore.
 They were married for twelve years and divorced in 1988.
-Together they had a son, Charles "Chuckie" Negron III (she has a son, Berry Duane Oakley Jr., from a previous relationship with Allman Brothers Band bassist Berry Oakley).
+Together they had a son, Charles "Chuckie" Negron III, and Julia also has a son, Berry Duane Oakley Jr., from a previous relationship with bassist Berry Oakley.
 In 1993, Negron married Robin Silna.
 They had a daughter, Charlotte Rose, and divorced in 2001.
 He married his manager, Ami Albea, on May 9, 2020.
 Due to the COVID-19 pandemic, the wedding took place on the balcony of their home, with his two youngest daughters and the minister on the street below.

-Negron has a daughter, Annabelle Negron, with actress Kate Vernon.
+Negron had a daughter, Annabelle Negron, with actress Kate Vernon.

 Actor and comedian Taylor Negron was Negron's cousin.

+Negron died of heart failure and COPD at his home in Studio City, Los Angeles, on February 2, 2026, at the age of 83.